 To report the SAE, complete the SAE form electronically in the electronic data capture (EDC) system for the study.
-When the form is completed, when the event meets serious criteria and it is not possible to access the EDC system, send an email to when the form at or call the when the sAE form to when the form of contact information listed in Section 8.6) within 24 hours of awareness.
-When the EDC system becomes available, the SAE information must be entered as soon as possible of the system becoming available.
+When the form is completed, personnel will be notified electronically by the EDC system and will retrieve the form.
+If the event meets serious criteria and it is not possible to access the EDC system, send an email to state at medpace-safetynotification@medpace.com or call the state SAE reporting line (phone number listed below), and fax/email the completed paper SAE form to system becomes available, the SAE information must be entered as soon as possible of the system becoming available.